refactoring-by-example/refactoringbyexample.com/_posts/2017-01-20-dealing-with-long-conditionals.markdown

 };
 ```

 The last refactor is only an intermediary step, as we still have a conditional list for the `isMatch` calls.
-The conditional could be removed by iterating over a list of title abstractions (constructor references) until we have a matching.
-The matching abtraction can then be instantiated and returned by `getProduct`.
+The conditional could be removed by iterating over a list of title abstractions (constructor references) until we have a match.
+The matching abstraction can then be instantiated and returned by `getProduct`.
 The default can be returned if a match is not found.

 **Removing the conditional:**